codacy-acme/engine-helper/README.md

 ## Add Slack integration

-This script will add the slack integration automatically for a specific repository (or all repositories if the option --which does not have the repository name present)
+This script will add the slack integration automatically for a specific repository (or all repositories if the option --which and --repoid is not present).
+To integrate a specific repository, you must use the arguments --which <reponame> and --repoid <repoid>

 ### Execution